 • Biography

-Denise Seyhan’s well-managed dramatic voice captivates with its richness of colour and unmistakable timbre.
-Thanks to her great openness and enormous enthusiasm, she can also empathise well with unusual directorial concepts..
-‘She is an outstanding singer and a wonderful stage actress’ (Elias Grandy).
+Denise Seyhan’s superbly controlled, unmistakably dramatic voice captivates with its rich tonal palette and remarkable flexibility.
+Thanks to her great openness and infectious enthusiasm, she is able to empathise well even with unconventional staging concepts.
+“She is an outstanding singer and a wonderful stage performer” (Elias Grandy).

-The German-Ottoman mezzo-soprano completed her training after studying singing at the Karlsruhe University of Music, initially with Gabriele Kniesel.
-After two changes of fach, her voice quickly developed into the dramatic fach thanks to her many years of collaboration with Walter Donati and Anna Rita Esposito, through whom she learnt the Italian singing technique (“Alte Schule”).
+The German-Ottoman mezzo-soprano completed her training after studying singing at the Karlsruhe University of Music, initially under Gabriele Kniesel, who also guided her during her second change of vocal Fach back to the mezzo repertoire.
+She then spent many years working with Walter Donati and Anna Rita Esposito to master the Italian singing technique (old school), which enabled her voice to develop rapidly into the dramatic Fach.

-Highlights were the ‘Elijah’ on the occasion of 125 years of Hymnus Chorknaben in the Liederhalle Stuttgart (2025), Beethoven’s 9th Symphony on the occasion of the 50th anniversary of Franco-German friendship in the Cathédrale de Reims (France) and a concert tour with the West Saxon Symphony Orchestra through Quintana Roo, Mexico.
+Other concert highlights in the past have included Beethoven’s 9th Symphony, performed at the ceremony marking 50 years of French-German friendship at the Cathédrale de Reims (France), and a concert tour with the West Saxon Symphony Orchestra through Quintana Roo, Mexico.

 … Ulrica is in safe hands in the rich depths of Denise Seyhan …